• Facebook

 Can I freeze the marinated kababs?

-Oh so many things!
-You can make desi style paratha rolls with kebabs, onions and chutney.
-You can shred it and use in sandwiches.
+Oh, so many things!
+You can make desi-style paratha rolls with kebabs, onions, and chutney.
+You can shred it and use it in sandwiches.
+You can also use them as a filling for samosas or puffs.

 Similar Recipes that you’ll love